ArnaudBarre/tsl/README.md

 # type-lint

-Ongoing work for a TS focused linter
+Ongoing work for a modern TypeScript linter